Types

 Equations

-Equations are specified as binary trees with the Node type, defined as follows:
+Equations are specified as binary trees with the Node type, defined as follows.

 Node{T} <: AbstractExpressionNode{T}